 This section highlights our sustainability performance in 2023, including key achievements and areas of progress.
 Please refer to our Sustainability Report 2023 for more in-depth discussions of our sustainability framework, management approach, policies, operating principles, metrics and performance.

 Key Highlights in 2023

-The following are some of our key highlights in 2023, including awards received, notable sustainability milestones and areas of progress:
+The following are some of our key highlights in 2023, including awards received, notable sustainability milestones and areas of progress, and performance in key ESG benchmarks: